mr337/borat_manual/docs/operations.rst

 At this point hopefully you have the observatory in order and targets to observe.
 If so, we can actually queue some targets.

 First thing needed is to set the rts2 to the ON mode.
-RTS2 has three state, Off, Standby, and On.
-Off and On are self explanatory but Standby is what happens when the telescope encounters bad weather or daylight.
+RTS2 has three states, Off, Standby, and On.
+Off and On are self explanatory, but Standby is what happens when the telescope encounters bad weather or daylight.

 Turn on rts2 by pressing F9 while in rts2.
 In the top left you should see a